 Schweizer -- National competition/records, first feminine Silver Badge in U.S., etc.

 Smith -- National and World participation in governance and management, etc.

 Note: These persons are not just competition or record setting pilots for which they received much publicity.
 They are all pilots who contributed extensively and continually to our sport on at least a national basis but often international as well -- soaring, administratively, continuing.

-Nominations for 2009 are now being solicited.
+Nominations are now being solicited.
 All nominations must, along with the detailed statement described above, be sent to -